OperationCode/resources_api/README.md

 9. Install virtualenv if you do not have it. `pip install virtualenv`.
 10. [Create a virtual environment](https://docs.python.org/3/library/venv.html) called venv `python -m virtualenv venv`.
 11. Activate virtual environment `source venv/bin/activate`
-12. Install the required dependencies `pip install pipenv`
+12. Install the required dependencies `pip install pipenv`.
+13. Install --dev `pip install --dev`.
-13. Set the FLASK_APP environment variable `export FLASK_APP=run.py` or `ENV:FLASK_APP = "run.py"`
+14. Set the FLASK_APP environment variable `export FLASK_APP=run.py` or `ENV:FLASK_APP = "run.py"`
-14. Optionally, enable debugging by setting the environment to development with `export FLASK_ENV=development`
+15. Optionally, enable debugging by setting the environment to development with `export FLASK_ENV=development`
-15. Create the tables in your database with `flask db-migrate create-tables`
+16. Create the tables in your database with `flask db-migrate create-tables`
-16. Tell flask that your database is up to date with `flask db stamp head`
+17. Tell flask that your database is up to date with `flask db stamp head`
-17. Populate your database with the resources `flask db-migrate init`
+18. Populate your database with the resources `flask db-migrate init`
-18. Start your development server with `flask run` and you're ready to go!
+19. Start your development server with `flask run` and you're ready to go!

 ## Development Notes